gzidlick/cs302final/Readme.md

 -----
 This is not an officially released Chrome extension so to install the project a few steps are required.
 So, begin by cloning this repo into a known location.
-Then go to the following link in the Chrome browser ``chrome://extensions''.
+Then go to the following link in the Chrome browser ``chrome://extensions``.
-Once there, enable developer mode the and go to the ``LOAD UNPACKED'' menu.
+Once there, enable developer mode the and go to the ``LOAD UNPACKED`` menu.
 Navigate to the directory holding this repository.
 Once loaded it should look as follows: